jspecht3/pixi-tutorial/README.md

 ```

 #### Tasks with Dependencies
-A lone task may not change the world, but together they might.
+A lone task may not change the world, but together, they might.
 You can create tasks that depend on other tasks.
 To do this, let's open `example.py`
 ```
 $ vi example.py
 ```